hashicorp/packer/website/source/docs/templates/user-variables.html.md

 | aws_access_key | foo |
 | aws_secret_key | baz |

+The `-private` flag will mark as sensitive any variable, regardless of whether the variable has been specified via `-var` or via `-var-file`

 # Recipes

 ## Making a provisioner step conditional on the value of a variable